elimacias/rotary-stage-automation/README.md

 # Rotary Stage Motor Driver Automation

 This repository contains a Python class that automates the programmability of a rotary stage motor driver.
 In this case, the class is specifically designed for programming an STP-075-07 stepper motor driver.
+Communication protocals with motor driver were informed by Copley Controls' user manual.

 ## Repository Contents